GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/utils/logger/destination/base-log-destination.md

 #### Parameters

-  - logDetails: Log details to be passed on to formatters.
+  - `logDetails`: Log details to be passed on to formatters.
-  - message: Log message to be formatted
+  - `message`: Log message to be formatted

 #### Returns